The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 You may access

-, which would start an infinite recusion.
+DO NOT accessjob$result, which would start an infinite recusion.

-can be set in several places:
+reformat can be set in several places:

-to not block, you can return a
+done.
+If you want <job>$result to not block, you can

-placeholder value instead.
+return a placeholder value instead.

-returned as a condition object from <Job>$result
+jobqueue and returned as a condition object from

 expr <- quote(stop('error XYZ'))

-job <- q$run(expr)
+job <- jq$run(expr)

 x <- job$result